SmartEVSE/SmartEVSE-3/docs/configuration.md

 Only appears when [CAPACITY](#capacity) is configured.
 Timer in minutes.
 If CAPACITY is exceeded, charging will not immediately stop but will wait until the timer expires.
 - If set to **Disabled**, charging stops immediately when CAPACITY is exceeded.

+## LCD PIN
+Pin code so that you can use the buttons on the LCD menu on the web-interface.
+Left button increases the digit by one, Right button goes to next digit, Middle button ends entry.

 ## CONTACT2
 Use a second contactor (C2) to switch phases L2 and L3.